anastasiia-bilova/lyricsbot/README.md

 Also good to install develop requirements and check your code with linters:

 ```
-pip install -r requrements-dev.txt
+pip3 install -r requrements-dev.txt
 ```

-Running all tests in `lyricsbot` directory to check code coverege
+Running all tests in `lyricsbot` directory to check code coverage

 ```
 python -m unittest discover